joshgillies/node-matrix-importer/README.md

 Returns a new Action instance: `new Action('add_path', opts);`.

-For more information on Actions Refer to the Actions section.
+For more information on Actions refer to the [node-matrix-import-actions] module.

 #### importer.createAsset(type, opts)